Putin tries to exterminate us as a nation, as Hitler tried to exterminate the Jewish people during World War II

 President of the Bundestag, Federal President, Federal Chancellor, Members of Parliament, distinguished guests!

-My personal story is a story of survival, of struggle, and of hope.
+My personal story is a story of survival, struggle, and hope.
 My story is the story of millions of people who can no longer tell their own stories.

 I was born on September 10th, 1936, in the Ukrainian village of Beshad.
-We were nine children.
-We lived in great poverty and in a narrow space, a big family in two rooms of a tiny home with the floor and the walls made of clay.
-There were only two beds, each of which was by four people, but we were alive.
+I was one of nine children.
+We lived in great poverty and in a narrow space, a big family in two rooms of a tiny home with floors and walls made of clay.
+There were only two beds, each with four people, but we were alive.

 At home, we only spoke Yiddish.
 I still speak this language very well.
 At school, we only spoke Ukrainian.